henrycao/markdown_syntax_guide/README.md

-trying to mark some notes for markdown syntax
+Some notes for markdown syntax
 ==============

+you can find the origin link [here](http://daringfireball.net/projects/markdown/syntax)